haberdashPI/terminal-polyglot/README.md

 I use this extension on daily basis, so it should be working well.
 Please feel free to report any issues on the github repository.

+There is a [known issue](https://github.com/haberdashPI/terminal-polyglot/issues/7) where tab characters are not properly sent to the terminal on windows.